 While government policies and CEC’s own professional ethics call on special educators to use evidence-based practices in their classrooms, the special education field is only now developing criteria for classifying practices.
-As the trusted voice in special education, CEC is taking a leading role in defining criteria for classifying special education practices.
-These criteria will be available in 2013.
+As the trusted voice in special education, CEC has taken a lead role in defining criteria for classifying special education practices.

 This report, published in 2014, was commissioned by the CEC Board of Directors.
 A workgroup comprised of seven special education researchers developed, vetted, and piloted the new standards for determining evidence-based practices (EBPs) in special education.
 CEC’s goal is that the standards will be applied to better understand the effectiveness of a range of practices for learners with disabilities.

 Rather than classify practices simply as evidence-based or not, the new standards provide more detailed classifications of practices’ evidence bases.
 Specifically, the new standards result in instructional approaches being categorized as:

 - Evidence-based practices.

 - Having insufficient evidence to categorize their effectiveness.